google/WebFundamentals/src/site/tools/test/index.markdown

 ---
 layout: section
 title: "Types of Testing"
-description: "Learn about testing directed toward building responsive and performant sites across multiple devices.
-While there's no substitute for testing with real devices, there are many virtual tools to add to your workflow."
+description: "Learn about testing for the multi-device web.
+Test your site's responsive layouts and performance on real and virtual devices in the cloud."
-introduction: "Learn about testing directed toward building responsive and performant sites across multiple devices.
-While there's no substitute for testing with real devices, there are many virtual tools to add to your workflow."
+introduction: "Learn about testing for the multi-device web.
+Test your site's responsive layouts and performance on real and virtual devices in the cloud."
 article:
   written_on: 2014-05-29
   updated_on: 2014-05-29